 The esteem in which the Church holds Lawrence is seen in the fact that today’s celebration ranks as a feast.
-We know very little about his life.
-He is one of those whose martyrdom made a deep and lasting impression on the early Church.
+Lawrence is one of those whose martyrdom made a deep and lasting impression on the early Church.
 Celebration of his feast day spread rapidly.

 He was a Roman deacon under Pope St. Sixtus II.
 Four days after this pope was put to death, Lawrence and four clerics suffered martyrdom, probably during the persecution of the Emperor Valerian.
 The church built over his tomb became one of the seven principal churches in Rome and a favorite place for Roman pilgrimages.

 After the Pope was arrested, Lawrence knew that he would be too.
 As soon as he could he gave all the money that he possessed to the poor and even sold some of the Church’s treasures and gave the money he received to the poor.
 Later, when asked to show the Emperor the treasures of the Church, Lawrence gathered a great number of blind, lame, maimed, leprous, orphaned and widowed persons and put them in rows.
 When the prefect arrived, Lawrence simply said, “These are the treasure of the Church.”